cauce35/Jer-Demo_Project/README.md

-# Jer-HF_DemoProject
+# Jer-Demo_Projects
-sample project for Hangfire
+set of applications for trying a solution